-This planning guide will help provide a blueprint of your personal affairs and wishes for your family to follow during a serious illness and after your death.
-Your loved ones will be asked to make important decisions on your behalf and the information compiled on these pages can help alleviate many of the concerns and sources of anxiety.
+This comprehensive workbook will provide a blueprint of your personal affairs and wishes for your family to follow during a serious illness and after your death.
+Your loved ones will be asked to make important decisions on your behalf and the information compiled in this guide can help alleviate many of the concerns and sources of anxiety.
 It can also help ensure that your wishes for treatment and handling of your financial and funeral affairs are fulfilled.
+This workbook is a free resource for Catholics in the Diocese of Sioux Falls.
+Due to its comprehensive nature, we ask that you contact us to receive the full binder print.
+If you would like a full guide please contact Catholic Community Foundation 605-988-3784.

 This document offers thorough and practical insight into the Church’s teachings on life and death.
 This will assist you in making sound decisions in accordance with the Church’s commitment to uphold the dignity of human life.